Begin with the right tools

 So I took on me to choose the right tools for you so that we both move at the same speed.

-The student quality piano tuning lever with its one piece tip-head USED TO BE a good option for a limited budget but now with the very good quality tuning levers produced in China, you are better off getting one of those on eBay or Amazon.
+The student quality piano tuning lever with its one piece tip-head USED TO BE a good option for a limited budget but now with the very good quality tuning levers produced in China, you are better off getting one of those or Amazon .

 Here are the most interesting ones I've found.

-The first one is sold for only $19 but it comes equipped with a SUPER quality Watanabe star tip #2.
-This tuning lever is a much better fit than the student quality piano tuning lever mentionned above.
+The first one was sold for only $29 but it comes equipped with a SUPER quality Watanabe star tip #2.
+This tuning lever is a much better fit than the student quality piano tuning lever mentionned above but you might have a hard time finding it on the NET.

 Here are the ONLY tools you will need if you follow my method